capactio/website/docs/feature/policies/overview.md

   oneOf: [] # deny all Implementations for a given Interface
 ```

-### TypeInstance injection
+### Required TypeInstance injection

 Along with Implementation constraints, Cluster Admin may configure TypeInstances, which are downloaded and injected in the Implementation workflow.
+The prerequisite is that the Implementation must contain matching Type Reference in `spec.requires` property, along with defined `alias` for such requirement.

-This can be helpful for example, in case you are using Implementations, which are deploying infrastructure on a public cloud (like AWS or GCP) and you want to ensure that everything is deployed in the same account.
+This can be helpful, for example, in case you are using Implementations, which are deploying infrastructure on a public cloud (like AWS or GCP) and you want to ensure that everything is deployed in the same account.
 For example:

 ```yaml
 rules: